mike-seger/wait4ora/README.md

 # wait4ora

-This small utility can be used to wait until an oracle instance is fully started.
+This small utility waits until an oracle instance is fully started.

 ## Start application
 ```